Software-Engineering-Final-Project/articleRecommender/README.md

 - [Machine Learning](https://github.com/Software-Engineering-Final-Project/BackEndML)

 ### Brief Overview
-This project is the front-end application for our final project.
+This project is the front end application for our final project.
 Its main purpose is the give the user a clean GUI so that they can easily login and search for articles.

 This Project road map below:
 - [x] Have a login screen